markusgeert/drizzle-zero/README.md

 ### Customize with `drizzle-zero.config.ts`

-If you want to customize the tables/columns that are synced by Zero, you can create a new config file at `drizzle-zero.config.ts` specifying the columns you want to include in the CLI output:
+If you want to customize the tables/columns that are synced by Zero, you can optionally create a new config file at `drizzle-zero.config.ts` specifying the columns you want to include in the CLI output: